 Qigong is a fantastic form of gentle exercise and is appropriate for people of all ages.
 It helps to release stress and tension, builds up your reserves of energy, strengthens your core and just makes you feel great!
 Regular practice enables you to deal more easily with the stresses and strains of everyday life – you feel calmer and more able to cope.

-I can also do private classes by prior arrangement, these will normally be £40 for a 1-hour class.
+I can offer private classes by prior arrangement, these will normally be £30 for a 1-hour class.

 What is Qigong?

 Qi is the Chinese word for life energy or life force or just energy – there’s not really a direct, word for word translation.
 According to Chinese medicine, Qi is the animating power that flows through all living things, we are all full of Qi.
 A healthy person has an abundance of Qi and the life energy that they have is clear and flowing, not polluted, blocked or stagnant.
 Gong means work, so qigong means working with your life energy.

 In the west we don’t usually regard the slow movements of Qigong as exercise.
 However, in Chinese medicine, disease can be caused by a blockage or imbalance of Qi energy and often shiatsu or other energy medicine practices such as acupuncture are used to address this.
 Qigong movements promote the smooth flow of energy.
 By performing the movements of a Qigong form in co-ordination with relaxed, natural breathing, you help to keep your Qi moving smoothly through the energy channels or meridians in your body.
 Therefore whilst doing these external movements, you are assisting the free flow of internal energy.

 Aside from this, Qigong can help to increase flexibility and suppleness, and exercises the muscles.
 The smooth, gentle movements aid relaxation and help to keep your mind calm and focused.
 Medical Qigong – the forms I practice and teach – can be practiced as a form of self-healing.

 A typical Qigong session